TechniquesStandard

 How to train it

 Practice off the field first.
-Sit and count "in, in, in, out, out" while walking.
-Then apply it on an easy run — no watch, no pace target, just the rhythm.
-Only once the rhythm is natural should you try it at threshold pace.
-Auralize's custom breath session builder can pace the ratio for you.
+Sit or walk and count “in, in, in, out, out” until the rhythm no longer consumes all your attention.
+Then apply it on an easy run — no watch target, no pace target, just the rhythm.
+Only once it is natural should you try it near threshold.

 Keep reading